lem-project/lem-project.github.io/content/usage/common_lisp.md

 `sldb-restart-frame`), and so on.
 Quit the debugger with `q`, or use a suggested restart (by entering its number, pressing Enter on it, or clicking on it).

+## HyperSpec lookup

+Try one of these two commands:

+- `hyperspec-at-point` opens a browser to the HyperSpec page for the Lisp symbol the point is on,
+- `hyperspec-lookup` lets you choose a symbol (with auto-completion).

+These commands were added after Lem 2.0.